 - This email doesn’t look like one sent from a known source

 So now you know.
 But what happens next time a phishing email lands in your inbox and you’re skimming through it in a rush?
 And furthermore, what happens the next time a phishing email makes it through to your employees’ inbox?

 Identifying and avoiding phishing emails requires change in behavior, which can only be achieved via training.
 Training helps to improve reflexes and builds our memory muscles so we immediately respond to a certain trigger in the desired manner.
 In order to change behavior, there’s a need to re-shape the training experience itself and keep it dynamic and engaging.

-Training is the only way to guarantee that your employees take that extra moment to carefully scan a suspicious email for alarming signs and instinctively hit the ‘reporting button’ instead of that malicious link.
+Continuous cyber security awareness training is the only way to guarantee that your employees take that extra moment to carefully scan a suspicious email for alarming signs and instinctively hit the ‘reporting button’ instead of that malicious link.